helix-collective/adl/doc/backend-java.md

 java conventions: private members, accessors, mutators, `hashCode()` and `equals()`, etc.

-Given the lack of sum types in java, for unions the ADL compiler generates a class with a discriminator enum member, and accessors and static constructors for each union field.
+Given the lack of sum types in java, ADL unions are compiled to a class with a enum discriminator member, and accessors and static constructors for each union field.
 The accessors will throw an `IllegalStateException` if they are called for a field that doesn't match the current discriminator value.

 ADL newtypes are translated to java classes with a single member variable.
-ADL type aliases are eliminated in the generated java code by substution.
+ADL type aliases are eliminated in the generated java code by substitution.

 Each generated java class includes static helpers to
 construct:

-* a [`Factory`][fact-java] for deep coping values and also for runtime type information.
+* a [`Factory`][java-factory] for deep coping values and also for runtime type information.

-* a [`JsonBinding`][jb-java] for json serialization
+* a [`JsonBinding`][java-jsonbinding] for json serialization

 # Primitive Types